siberianfox/tinygwiki/TinyG-Configuration.md

 </pre>

 ### $BAUD - Set USB Baud Rate
 The default baud rate for the USB port is 115,200 baud.
 The following additional baud rates may be set.
-The sequence for changing the baud rate is: (1) Issue the baud command, (2) wait for a response verifying the commAND, (3) change to the new baud rate.
+The sequence for changing the baud rate is: (1) Issue the $baud command, (2) wait for a response verifying the command, (3) change to the new baud rate.
 <pre>
 $baud=0     - Illegal baud rate setting.
 Returns an error
 $baud=1     - 9600